We are delighted to announce our Poetry Together 2024 winners!

 And our runners-up…

-They each received a £250 book voucher.
+They each received a £200 book voucher.

 In The News

-ITV Meridian News visited Claredon House Care Home to speak to our latest winners Colin and Avi and their friends.
+ITV Meridian News visited Claredon House Care Home to speak to our 2023 winners Colin and Avi and their friends.
 They did a wonderful job of explaining just why Poetry Together is so special, and how it can make such a difference to young and old.

 We are thrilled with the response from this year’s Poetry Together.
 It launched with a showcase for Her Majesty The Queen and our partners at Fielding Primary School in Ealing at the end of August.
 This was quickly followed by a launch at The British Library where young and old from across the country experienced inspirational workshops from literary talents: Joseph Coelho, UK Children’s Laureate, Slam Poetry star, Steven Camden, aka Polarbear, and Jodie Russi-Red, Poet, Storyteller and Co-creation Manager at the British Library.